 While in California, Akumu Ink® proudly became a socially aware brand.
-With the help of their supportive customers they raised and donated $5,000 for Puerto Rico Hurricane Relief, Suicide Prevention, California Firefighters, etc. and even sewing their misprinted shirts into pillows (left image) and donating them to the homeless: Read more here.
+With the help of their supportive customers they raised and donated $5,000 for Puerto Rico Hurricane Relief, Suicide Prevention, California Firefighters, etc. and even sewing their misprinted shirts into pillows (above image) and donating them to the homeless: Read more here.

 In the Netherlands, they continue to be socially aware by incorporating recycled plastic products to replace synthetic backpack materials.

 They also offer a collection of t-shirt designs that directly fund specific charity organizations from helping Ukraine refugees, supporting LGBTQ youth, fighting racial injustice, and rescuing animals in Australia caught in the wildfires.
 Click here to view and support these causes.